siesing/docker-compose/portainer/README.md

 # Portainer

+## Prerequisites

-Ensure that the Docker network "traefik-proxy" has been created beforehand.
+Ensure that the Docker network `traefik-proxy` has been created beforehand.